binwenwu/3DSIM_WEB/README.md

 docker run --name 3dsim-web -d -p 6666:80  -e VG_BASE_URL=http://localhost:3333 vue-vben-admin
 ```

-The you can navigate to http://localhost:6666
+Then you can navigate to http://localhost:6666

 ## How to contribute